IHE/HIE-Whitepaper/README.md

 [IHE Success Story](https://www.iheusa.org/sites/iheusa/files/HIMSS_IHE_Forcare_Success_Story_web.pdf)

-After extensive research the Medical Center Leeuwarden (MCL, The Netherlands) chose to create a regional cardiology exchange based on the principles of the IHE XDS profile back in 2007.
+After extensive research the Medical Center Leeuwarden (MCL, The Netherlands) chose to create a regional cardiology exchange based on the principles of the IHE XDS Profile back in 2007.
 The cardiology exchange network connects hospitals in the Dutch province of Friesland and is in operation since 2008.
 The exchange network is based on various IT-Infrastructure profiles centered around XDS and supports a clinical pathway where community-based hospitals and clinics refer patients for cardiac intervention procedures to MCL.
 Given the heterogeneous landscape of clinical information systems from different (local) vendors, information broker technology is used to connect to legacy system and to transform data into XDS documents.
 Prior to implementing the exchange network, it took on average 3 days to complete a patient referral.
 Most of the delay was caused by the inability to exchange diagnostic information in a timely manner.
 With the network in place referrals can be completed in less than 24 hours which provides great patient benefits and lead to a shorter stay in the hospital

 The network covers 4 hospitals and 2 outpatient clinics.
 The number of users is approximately 250, with 10,000 documents being processed annually.